anthony-kolesov/simple-gateway-autoconfig/README.md

 ## DNS

-Add custom DNS records to files: `dns_db.local_reverse` for forward zone and to `dns_db.reverse_records` for reverse zone.
+Add custom DNS records to files: `dns_db.local_records` for forward zone and to `dns_db.reverse_records` for reverse zone.
 They will be appended to the end of corresponding files as is.

 ## Sharing